eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Hands-on experience with Big Data ecosystem - Yarn, Hive, HDFS, Spark, Presto, Parquet, HBase
 	- Experience working with and building real-time compute and streaming infrastructure - Kafka, Kinesis, Flink, Storm, Beam
 	- Experience with workflow management (Airflow, Oozie)
++ Senior Software Engineer, Data Acquisition
+	- The Data Acquisition team within the Pre-training organization at OpenAI is responsible for all aspects of data collection to support our model training operations.
+Our team manages web crawling and GPTBot services and works closely with Data Processing, Architecture, and Scaling teams.
+We are looking for a skilled Senior Software Engineer to join our Data Acquisition team.
+	- Own and lead engineering projects in the area of data acquisition including web crawling, data ingestion, and search.
+	- Collaborate with other sub-teams, such as Data Processing, Architecture, and Scaling, to ensure smooth data flow and system operability.
+	- Work closely with the legal team to handle any compliance or data privacy-related matters.
+	- Develop and deploy highly scalable distributed systems capable of handling petabytes of data.
+	- Architect and implement algorithms for data indexing and search capabilities.
+	- Build and maintain backend services for data storage, including work with key-value databases and synchronization.
+	- Deploy solutions in a Kubernetes Infrastructure-as-Code environment and perform routine system checks.
+	- Conduct and analyze experiments on data to provide insights into system performance.
+	- BS/MS/PhD in Computer Science or a related field.
+	- 5+ years of industry experience in software development.
+	- Experience with large web crawlers a plus
+	- Strong expertise in large stateful distributed systems and data processing.
+	- Proficiency in Kubernetes, and Infrastructure-as-Code concepts.
+	- Willingness and enthusiasm for trying new approaches and technologies.
+	- Ability to handle multiple tasks and adapt to changing priorities.
+	- Strong communication skills, both written and verbal.
+	- Annual Salary Range: $310,000—$385,000 USD
 + skill set:
 	- Data technology: Relational databases (like PostgreSQL, MySQL), Key Value stores (like Redis)
 	- Container technology like Docker, and familiarity with Swarm/Kubernetes/Mesos